lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 AUTOMATH did not keep track of what you were trying to prove and there was no "proof state" to display.
-In this it was quite different from the proof assistants it inspired, such as Coq and Lean.
+In this it was quite different from the proof assistants it inspired, such as Rocq and Lean.

 ### LCF and its metalanguage